15 Useful Digital Marketing Books Every Marketer Should Read

 When you read Ryan Deiss’ Invisible Selling Machine, you’ll learn firsthand how to craft an automated sales machine that’s evergreen (works in every niche possible), and profitable.

 Deiss also shares some credible case studies from their own campaigns – and how the invisible sales system has helped the company evolve and thrive, even in the midst of intense competition.

 Just as there are 5 stages in the customer buying cycle that you must cater for, you’ll equally learn the 5 phases of invisible selling that builds your authority, and how to automate it.
 This digital marketing book is like no other.

-If you’re a niche marketer, blogger, freelance writer, consultant, website developer, programmer or you run an offline business that you want to bring online, I encourage you to read Ryan’s book.
+If you’re a niche marketer, blogger, freelance writer, consultant, website developer, social media marketing advisor, programmer or you run an offline business that you want to bring online, I encourage you to read Ryan’s book.

 As expected, you’ll learn firsthand how to invisibly convert strangers into friends, friends into customers, and customers into raving fans.

 12. Crush It!
 Why Now Is The Right Time To Cash In On Your Passion

 Crust It, is Gary Vaynerchuk’s first bestseller.
 If you’ve followed Gary and his digital media for a while, you’ll agree with me that he’s such a tough guy.
 He doesn’t believe in entrepreneurs who run away in the face of competition.